“I’ve been treated for SIBO multiple times, but still have symptoms.”

-“My rashes/hives just appear without a trigger – dermatologists can’t figure out how to help me.”
+“I get rashes/hives without any known trigger – dermatologists can’t figure out how to help me.”

 Instead of reading through the list of symptoms, however, I recommend starting with the questionnaire below.
 It is based off the questionnaire found in Dr. Lawrence Afrin’s 2014 article, “A concise, practical guide to diagnostic assessment for mast cell activation disease.”
 I just simplified the language in the list, and categorized the questions differently (to make it easier to fill out)!

 WHAT CONDITIONS MAY INCLUDE MAST CELL HYPERACTIVITY?

 The role of mast cells in chronic disease states is still poorly understood, and some research is finding associations of various conditions with mast cell hyperactivity.
 Conditions that may have a mast cell hyperactivity component include:

 - Fibromyalgia (related to mast cells in the thalamus) (see this article)

 - Small fiber neuropathy (81% may have MCAS per this article)

 - Chronic pain (including CRPS, chronic regional pain syndrome) (see this article)

 - Unexplained Urticaria (hives)

 - Anxiety (one of the most common symptoms we see in MCAS patients)